junxit/us-congress-bills-117/bill.md

 # H.R.
 5343

-> To direct the Administrator of the Federal Emergency Management Agency to submit a report to Congress on case management personnel turnover, and for other purposes.
+> To direct the Comptroller General of the United States to submit a report to Congress on case management personnel turnover of the Federal Emergency Management Agency, and for other purposes.

 ## § 1.
 Short title